awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-integrate-with-cognito.md

 As the API developer, you must provide your client developers with the user pool ID, a client ID, and possibly the associated client secrets that are defined as part of the user pool\.

 **Note**
 To let a user sign in using Amazon Cognito credentials and also obtain temporary credentials to use with the permissions of an IAM role, use [Amazon Cognito Federated Identities](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-identity.html)\.
-Set the authorization type of your API to `AWS_IAM`\.
+For each api resource endpoint http method, set the authorization type, category `Method Execution`, to `AWS_IAM`\.

 In this section, we describe how to create a user pool, how to integrate an API Gateway API with the user pool, and how to invoke an API that's integrated with the user pool\.